Flux cost functions and optimal metabolic states: Proofs

 \subsection{The cell growth rate as a convex function on the B-polytope}

-\begin{proposition} We assume that the enzyme cost $a(\vv)$, at a given biomass production can be converted into a cell growth rate $\lambda$ by a decreasing, convex cost-growth function $\lambda(a)$.
-The resulting growth rate $\lambda(a(\vv))$ is a convex function on the B-polytope.
-If the enzymatic flux cost $a(\vv)$ is strictly concave on the B-polytope, the growth rate $\lambda(a(\vv))$ is strictly convex on the B-polytope. \end{proposition}
+\begin{proposition} We consider the enzyme cost \co{use scaled symbol for a!! uea hier in dem abschnitt; auch in main text!} $\aenz(\vv)$, scaled to unit biomass production, and assume that our the cell growth rate $\lambda$ can be computed from this scaled enzyme cost by a decreasing, convex cost-growth function $\lambda(\aenz)$.
+In this case, the growth rate $\lambda(\aenz(\vv))$ is a convex function on the B-polytope.
+Moreover, if the scaled enzymatic flux cost $\aenz(\vv)$ is strictly concave, the growth rate $\lambda(\aenz(\vv))$ is strictly convex. \end{proposition}

-\textbf{Proof} Consider a strictly concave enzymatic flux cost $a(\vv)$ on the B-polytope and a monotonically decreasing, convex cost-growth function $\lambda(a)$.
-We consider two flows $\vvA$ and $\vvB$.
-Since $a(\vv)$ is strictly concave, we obtain
+\textbf{Proof} We consider a model with strictly concave flux cost $\aenz(\vv)$ on the unit B-polytope (defined by unit biomass production) as well as a monotonically decreasing, convex cost-growth function $\lambda(a)$.
+We further consider two {\flow}s $\vvA$ and $\vvB$ in the B-polytope.
+Since $\aenz(\vv)$ is strictly concave, it must satisfy